-Only use the Route Policy template to create (and apply) rules for flows that are to be:
+The Route Policy only requires entries for flows that are to be:

 Sent pass-through (shaped or unshaped)